MrDrMcCoy/bblib/README.md

   - Description: A function that runs extra commands before the script exits
   - Usage: Add actions to its list by running: `FINALCMDS+=("command arg arg")`
 - `checkpid`
-  - Description: Checks to see if another copy of this script is running by maintaining a PID file
+  - Description: Checks to see if another copy of this script is running by checking `ps` and maintaining a PID file.
   - Usage: `checkpid`
-  - Notes: This function only works properly in Linux, as it depends on PROCFS.
 - `prunner`
   - Description: Executes commands in parallel.
   - Usage: